 Lastly, when you buy this kettle, you get two infusers.
 Now, that is really cool!

 6. SUSTEAS Stovetop Whistling Tea Kettle – Best for All Stovetops

 If you like to travel back in time, then using an old-fashioned kettle shouldn’t be a problem.
 It’s even cooler when you find something that can also blend into the period of time we are in.

 This is what the Susteas Vintage Style Kettle is all about – bringing a shade that goes well with everything in your cooking space, no matter the kind of design or layout you have in place.

 Luckily, the kettle comes in more than one color option.
 These include white, black, and red colors.
 It’s up to you to pick the one that best appeals to you, but personally, I think any of these would be great for your kitchen.

-The whole body of the kettle is made of high-grade stainless steel (18/8), which makes it suitable for any type of stove, including gas, induction, electric, and so on.
+The whole body of the kettle is made of high-grade stainless steel (18/8), which makes it suitable for any type of stovetop, including gas stove, induction cooktop, electric stove, glass stove and so on.

 To ensure even and faster heating, the kettle is outfitted with three layers of the encapsulated base.
 It is also thickened to make it tougher, so there’s less chance of leakage even if it falls.

 With 3L capacity, this kettle can serve an entire family, saving you time and energy.